 While cloud computing can be more energy-efficient than traditional data centers, the rising demand for cloud services has led to the growth of massive data centers that consume significant energy, often from non-renewable sources.

-To fully leverage the benefits of cloud computing, and mitigate the drawbacks of cloud computing, you can follow these practices
+To fully leverage the benefits of cloud computing and mitigate its drawbacks, follow these practices

-With the rise of cloud computing technology, the cost of computation, application hosting, content storage, and delivery is reduced significantly.
+With the rise of cloud computing technology, the cost of computation, application hosting, content storage, and delivery has been reduced significantly.

 Cloud computing is a practical approach to experience direct cost benefits, and it has the potential to transform a data center from a capital-intensive setup to a variable-priced environment.